AtomSDK/atomsdk-demo-mac/README.md

-# ATOM VPN SDK demo for iOS Applications
+# ATOM VPN SDK demo for macOS Applications
-This is a demo application for iOS Applications with basic usage of ATOM VPN SDK which will help the developers to create smooth applications over ATOM SDK quickly.
+This is a demo application for macOS Applications with basic usage of ATOM VPN SDK which will help the developers to create smooth applications over ATOM SDK quickly.

 ## SDK Features covered in this Demo
 * Connection with Parameters
 * Connection with Pre-Shared Key (PSK)
 * Connection with Dedicated IP
 * Connection with Multiple Protocols (Auto-Retry Functionality)